asandoval2313/cse15l-lab-reports/lab-report-2-week-4.md

 ## Symptom/Error
 ![Image](symptom3.PNG)

+### Symptom
+- Infinite loop (heap error)
+### Bug
+- Flaw in logic
-## Explanation
+### Explanation
-This tet file prompted another heap error, meaning that it was going on infiitely.
-This happened because there was a lone open curly bracket.
-This error is very similar to the first bug I mentioned, which is my partner and I were confused at first since we thought we had fixed it.
-We ended up having to add a conditional to each index variable to make sure that when looking for any character you wouldn't reach the end of the file.
+- Anytime there was a lone open bracket or parenthesis at the end of the code, it would continue to search for the closing pair infinitely.
+To fix this we did something very similar to what we did in the first bug, what was to just add a conditional to each index variable to ensure we were never searching for something that didn't exist.